ruffin--/SqlDbSharp/README.md

 Using SQL has many benefits over using a custom-rolled text file as an application's datastore, facilitating both initial coding as well as changing to another, more fully-featured database when a project requires it.  **At this early stage, MVED# is best used for crossplatform application prototyping.**

 MVED# is a minimally viable product.
-It does not currently support keys, constraints, searching with LIKE and "%" wildcards, JOINs beyond the simplest INNER JOINs, INSERTING more than one row in a single statement, any in-database functions (like CONCAT or MAX), TRIGGERs, OR in a WHERE clause (though IN works), SELECT INTO, or many datatypes.  **MVED# is surprisingly idiosyncratic.**  Please read through the Idiosyncracies.md page in the docs folder.
+It does not currently support keys, constraints, searching with LIKE and "%" wildcards, NOTs, JOINs beyond the simplest INNER JOINs, INSERTING more than one row in a single statement, any in-database functions (like CONCAT or MAX), TRIGGERs, OR in a WHERE clause (though IN works), SELECT INTO, or many datatypes.  **MVED# is surprisingly idiosyncratic.**  Please read through the Idiosyncracies.md page in the docs folder.

 Though its internal structure is designed to make it easy to visualize tables as raw hexadecimal values, the same structure makes column naming, well, strange.
 Please read the documentation about "fuzzy" naming closely.
-Additionally, some seemingly legitimate column lengths are not allowed.  **The previous paragraph may have undersold the project's idiosyncrasies.**
+Additionally, some seemingly legitimate column lengths are not allowed.  **The previous paragraph may have undersold the project's [idiosyncrasies](https://github.com/ruffin--/mved/blob/master/docs/idiosyncrasies.md).**

 This project was developed under the code name "Moore's Database", which should help explain what else is missing from MVED#: Speed.
 Too slow?
 MVED# should [become approximately twice as fast every two years](http://en.wikipedia.org/wiki/Moore's_law), though that law is apparently losing steam.
 Though indices will be added later, such a package would not necessarily be a part of the core project.